mattias-jonsson/ansible_role_hostsfile/README.md

 ------------

 This role is dependent on the ansible.windows collection.
-To install it, use: ansible-galaxy collection install ansible.windows.
+To install it, use: `ansible-galaxy collection install ansible.windows`

 Role Variables
 --------------

-Available variables are listed below, along with default values where applicable (see defaults/main.yml):
+Available variables are listed below, along with default values where applicable (see `defaults/main.yml`):

     ansible_role_hostsfile_add_default_ipv4: true